Properties of the eigenmodes and quantum-chaotic scattering in a superconducting microwave Dirac billiard with threefold rotational symmetry: The Dirac billiard

 In the lower part of~\reffig{fig:spara} we show the density of states (DOS) $\rho(f)$ and the smoothed DOS (black curve).
 We observe two DPs, denoted by DP1 and DP2, van Hove singularities (VHSs) framing them and a FB.
-Their frequency values are listed in Tab.
-II of the appendix.
+Their frequency values are listed in~\reftab{tab:1} .
 Around the DP2 the DOS is distorted by an adjacent band~\cite{Zhang2021}.
 At the FB the resonance frequencies are macroscopically degenerate in a perfect honeycomb-kagome lattice, whereas in the DB degeneracies are slightly lifted due to experimental imperfection and the spreading of the wave-function components located on the sites of the lattice.
 We, indeed, had to include in the TBM for the HKB couplings and wave-function overlaps~\cite{Reich2002} for up to third-nearest neighbors in the GB sublattice to get agreement with the numerical and experimental DOS~\cite{Dietz2015,Maimaiti2020,Zhang2021}.
-In Fig.~S3 of the appendix, we compare the DOS and the integrated DOS $N(f)$, obtained from the experimental and computed resonance frequencies and find good agreement except at the VHSs, where they are nearly degenerate~\cite{Dietz2013}.
+In the upper part of~\reffig{fig:DOSN}, we compare the integrated spectral densities $N(f)$ obtained from the experimental and computed resonance frequencies.
 In total 1912 resonance frequencies were identified in that frequency range.
+The curves start to differ above the lower VHS, which indicates that there not all resonance frequencies were obtained.
+Note, that at the VHSs the resonance frequencies are nearly degenerate~\cite{Dietz2013}.
+Similarly, the spectral densities $\rho(f)$, shown in the lower part of~\reffig{fig:DOSN}, agree well except at the VHSs.

+The frequency values of the two DPs, denoted by DP1 and DP2, the van Hove singularities (VHSs) framing them and the FB are listed in~\reftab{tab:1}.